Monday, June 20, 2016

 NES

 Thankfully, we can still enjoy these games to a degree - remembering that they are unfinished!!
 However, you will need an upgraded Atari ST or a Falcon because each game demands lots of horsepower to run at an acceptable speed.
-A fantastic piece of software but I sure wish Ed would have finished his work.
+A fantastic piece of software, but I sure wish Ed had finished his work.

 - Screenshots and the download at Demozoo -